Security Assessment And Testing

 • Pivot/lateral move - hacker gains access to other systems from the initial compromised system

-• Establish persistance - Installing backdoors and other techniques that allows to regain access at a later stage.
+• Establish persistence - Installing backdoors and other techniques that allow regaining access at a later stage.

 • Metasploit